Steve Klein (musician)

-Stephen Lee "Steve" Klein (born September 29, 1979) is an American musician and record producer.
+Stephen Lee "Steve" Klein (born September 30, 1979) is an American musician and record producer.
 He is most famous for being the co-founder of Florida rock group New Found Glory, for whom he was the primary lyricist and rhythm guitarist.

-Career and Arrest
+Career and arrest

 Having formed New Found Glory with frontman Jordan Pundik in 1997, Klein performed on seven of the band's ten studio albums.
 Klein also contributed guitar to the band's now defunct alter-ego side project, The International Superheroes of Hardcore, where he was known under the pseudonym of "Mr. Mosh".
 Klein made his production debut in 2011, on Man Overboard's self titled second album.

 The band announced in December 2013 that Klein was no longer in the band, due to "personal differences."

 On March 12, 2014, idobi Radio reported that on the same day New Found Glory removed Klein from the band, Klein was arraigned on multiple felony charges, including lewd acts with a minor, and possession of child pornography.
-Since 2016, he has been involved in mixing and producing music bands.
-On February 9, 2021, Klein pleaded no contest to a charge of Felony Indecent Exposure and on March 2, Klein was sentenced to a two-year formal probation and will be registered as a sex offender for 10 years.
+On February 9, 2021, Klein pleaded no contest to a charge of felony indecent exposure and on March 2, Klein was sentenced to a two-year formal probation and was required to register as a sex offender for 10 years.
+After a year of probation, the charge was then downgraded to a misdemeanor.